arangodb/docs/3.5/deployment-kubernetes-driver-configuration.md

 ---
 layout: default
-description: In this chapter you'll learn how to configure a driver for accessingan ArangoDB deployment in Kubernetes
+description: In this chapter you'll learn how to configure a driver for accessing an ArangoDB deployment in Kubernetes
 ---
 # Configuring your driver for ArangoDB access